AIGF challenges Tamil Nadu’s Online Rummy ban

 Tamil Nadu Gaming Act amendments face potential backlash

-A little over a month has passed since gambling in “cyberspace” was added to the Tamil Nadu Gaming Act, 1930.
+A little over a month has passed since the Tamil Nadu Gaming Act, 1930, added gambling in “cyberspace.”

-The Ordinance that was set to amend the gaming act stated that ”no person shall ”wager” or ”bet” in games like Rummy or similar games played online using ”computers” or ”any communication device” or “any other instrument of gaming.”
+The Ordinance set to amend the gaming act stated that “no person shall wager or bet in games like Rummy or similar games played online using computers, any communication device, or any other instrument of gaming.”

 Now, the All India Gaming Federation is challenging the ban’s constitutional validity before the Madras High Court.

-Members of AIGF currently self-regulate using a “Charter on Online Games of Skill,” that ensures only legal forms of games are offered.
+AIGF members currently self-regulate by using a “Charter on Online Games of Skill,” which ensures they offer only legal forms of games.

 Some of the rules stated in the charter are:

-• games can only be offered in states that allow games of skill;
+• only states that allow games of skills can offer games;

 • games can only be offered when relevant licenses have been acquired;